umbraco/UmbracoDocs/12/umbraco-commerce/reference/storefront-api/endpoints/checkout.md

 ## Inline

-With the inline checkout flow it is left to the implementing developer to perform payment capture.
-Before a capture can begine, the order should be initialized using the `initialize` endpoint which prepare the Order for capture.
-To aid developers, the `initialize` endpoint will return the settings of the given Orders selected payment method, along with details of any expected meta data needed by the payment provider.
-Developers can then use this data to perform an inline capture opperation and then call the `confirm` endpoint when the capture is successull, passing back any meta data captured.
+With the inline checkout flow, it is left to the implementing developer to perform payment capture.
+Before a capture can begin, the order should be initialized using the `initialize` endpoint which prepares the Order for capture.
+To aid developers, the `initialize` endpoint will return the settings of the given Orders selected payment method, along with details of any expected metadata needed by the payment provider.
+Developers can then use this data to perform an inline capture operation and then call the `confirm` endpoint when the capture is successful, passing back any metadata captured.

 {% swagger src=".gitbook/assets/storefront_swagger.json" path="/umbraco/commerce/storefront/api/v1/checkout/{orderId}/initialize" method="get" %}
 [storefront_swagger.json](.gitbook/assets/storefront_swagger.json)